 Single Slot Graphics Cards occupies only a single slot of space on your motherboard and PC case.
-These graphics cards come in very handy for users with small form factor motherboard (mini-ITX or micro-ATX) because they do not want to waste an extra slot due to graphics card.
-Most of the single slot graphics cards are entry level but you can also find some powerful single slot graphics cards on the link given below.
+These graphics cards come in very handy for users with small form factor motherboard (mini-ITX or micro-ATX) because they do not want to waste an extra slot due to the graphics card.
+Most of the single slot graphics cards are entry-level but you can also find some powerful single-slot graphics cards on the link given below.

 Dual Slot Graphics Cards

 These graphics cards occupy two slots of space on your motherboard and PC case.
-Almost all the mid-range and high-end graphics cards are dual slot graphics cards because of they have extra number of output ports and larger heatsink and fan for cooling.
-You can also find dual slot graphics cards in entry-level or budget segment too.
+Almost all the mid-range and high-end graphics cards are dual-slot graphics cards because they have an extra number of output ports and larger heatsink and fan for cooling.
+You can also find dual-slot graphics cards in the entry-level or budget segment too.

 Based on Cooling Solution

 Here are graphics card types on the basis of cooler used for cooling the GPU, Video Memory and VRM.

 Graphics Cards with Fan & Heatsink

 These graphics cards come with an active cooling solution that consists of both fan and heatsink.
 99% of the graphics card uses fan and heatsink for cooling the GPU, VRAM, and VRM.
 The number of fans may vary depending on the graphics card manufacturer as high-end graphics cards come with dual or triple fans while mid-range graphics cards come with single or dual fans.
 Generally entry-level or budget graphics cards come with a single fan only.
 Graphics Card Air Coolers can be divided into two types, which are Blower Style Cooler and Open Air Fan Coolers.